dgroomes/browser-extension-framework/README.md

       example extension and I was confused).
 * [ ] Fix the double loading problem.
 This is all over the place.
 It double loads the source code when you click the extension browser action.
 It makes for an unusable experience except in the very narrow happy path.
-* [ ] Consider abstracting away the required content script "thin bootstrap" files.
+* [X] DONE Consider abstracting away the required content script "thin bootstrap" files.
 For example, `dcl-content-script.ts` shouldn't have to exist.
 I thought it did earlier, but it's not needed.
 It can be replaced with a generic middleware content script.
 * [x] DONE Support FireFox in the example.
 If the example supports both Chromium and FireFox, then I can build it, verify the